Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Quasifractonic behavior and SET orders of BB Codes

 \subsection{SET orders and mobility}

-The quasi-fractonic behavior described above is rooted in the \emph{symmetry-enriched topological (SET)} order feature, where the translation symmetry acts nontrivially on anyons and permutes anyon types~\cite{Rakovszky2024, Chen2025}.
-To see this, we return to the DCY model where $a$ and $N$ are coprime.
-The anyon types of its $Z$-type excitations are labeled by the basis $\{1,x,y,xy\}$ by long divisions of polynomials.
-A $Z$-type excitation represented by $1$, and its translation represented by $x$, belong to different anyon types.
-Consequently, moving an anyon between these two positions via local operations is forbidden.

-However, according to Corollary~\ref{cor:topo_finite}, the total number of anyon types of topological BB codes is finite.
-This implies that the anyon type of the initial excitation resurrects after finite steps of translation actions.
-Thus, the anyons are still mobile with particular distances for qudit BB codes, distinguishing them from fractons.
+A central question arises: Is it universally true for topological qudit BB codes that their topological excitations---though fractonlike under local moves---always permit one-to-one hopping over sufficiently large but finite distances?
+We answer this question in the affirmative below.
+Apparent discrepancies in the literature (e.g., the DCY model with non-coprime parameters $N=12$ and $a=2$~\cite{Delfino2023_2}) often stem from computational oversights in specific cases.

+A general resolution of this mobility puzzle is naturally formulated in terms of SET order, which captures the interplay between symmetry and topological order.
+Here, the relevant symmetry is lattice translation, which is often essential for understanding fracton and fracton-like phenomena~\cite{Williamson2018, Pai2019, Dua2019}.
+The obstruction to elementary hopping [e.g., $(0,0)\to(1,0)$] arises because translations act nontrivially on anyons by permuting anyon types~\cite{Barkeshli2019, Chen2025}.
+Generically, moving an anyon $\eta\in\mathcal{C}$ by a lattice vector $(i,j)$ is forbidden if and only if $\eta$ and its translate $x^i y^j \eta$ represent distinct anyon types.

-For a general $\mathbf{BB}_N(f,g)$ code, its SET feature and mobility are characterized by its mobility group.
-The mobility group is a subgroup of the translation group $\Lambda$, and is explicitly defined as:
+Thus, to identify all lattice displacements that admit one-to-one anyon transport, we introduce the mobility group $\Lambda_{\mathcal{C}}$.
+It is a subgroup of the translation group $\Lambda$, defined by

-The mobility group describes all translation actions preserving anyon types, and thus identifies all possible displacements of anyons by performing local operations on the lattice.
+where $(f,g)_R$ denotes the ideal of $R$ generated by polynomials $f$ and $g$.
+Physically, $\Lambda_{\mathcal{C}}$ consists of precisely those translations that leave all anyon types invariant; consequently, it specifies exactly which lattice displacements admit one-to-one anyon transport implemented by string operators.

-In particular, we define the anyon periodicities along the $x$- or $y$-directions as the minimum distance after which anyon types reappear under translation.
-These periodicities, denoted as $l_x$ and $l_y$, are given by
+As a key aspect of $\Lambda_\mathcal{C}$, we define the anyon periodicities along the $\hat{x}$ and $\hat{y}$ directions as the minimal translation distances under which all anyon types remain invariant.
+These periodicities, denoted by $l_x$ and $l_y$, are given by

+Crucially, $l_x$ and $l_y$ always exist and are finite for any topological BB code, regardless of whether it is a qubit or qudit system.
+This follows from Corollary~\ref{cor:topo_finite}, which establishes that the set of anyon types $\mathcal{C}$ is finite.
+Consequently, $\mathcal{C}$ forms a finite $\Lambda$-set under lattice translations, ensuring that every translation orbit must close.
+This guarantees the existence of minimal positive integers $l_x$ and $l_y$ satisfying Eq.~\eqref{eq:periodicity_general}.
+This finiteness ensures that all excitations in topological BB codes---while appearing fracton-like at length scales below $l_x$ and $l_y$---possess long-range one-to-one mobility, fundamentally distinguishing them from true fractons.